DoTheEvo/ANGRYsearch/README.md

 ### How it works & additional details:

 * on update angrysearch crawls through your file system and creates a database in `~/.cache/angrysearch/angry_database.db`
-* the database has two columns, one containing full path to every file or directory found, other column indicating if the path is to a file or a directory.
-If `full mode` is enabled then theres also column for the last modification and for the size of files
+* the database has two columns, one containing full path to every file or directory found, other column indicates if the path is to a file or a directory.
+If `full mode` is enabled then there are also columns for the last modification and for the size of files
 * when typing in to the search input the full path column is searched for occurances of the searched terms and the one containing them are shown
 * the database uses [FTS](https://sqlite.org/fts3.html) extension of sqlite for indexing to dramaticly improve search speed and get the instantaneous feel - results as you type
 * drawback of this indexing is inability to do substring searches, but the checkbox in the top right corner can change this.
-If it's unchecked it will not use FTS tables and just do regular slow database search query with substrings as well
+If it's unchecked it will not use FTS tables and just do regular slow database search query
 * **double-click** on items in search results:
   * `Name` - the first column, opens the file in application associated with its mimetype in xdg-open
   * `Path` - the second column, open the item's location in the file manager
 * results can be sorted by clicking on column's headers, only the presented results will be sorted, meaning that by default max 500 items.
 To return to the default sort, sort by path column
+* hotkeys
+    * `F6` `ctrl+L` `alt+D` - focus search input
+    * `Enter` - open selected item in associated application
+    * `shift+Enter` - open items location
+    * `Tab` - cycle through UI elements
+    * `shift-Tab` - cycle backward through UI elements
+    * `Esc` `ctrl+Q` - exit the application

 ### Configuration: